- Global Engagement

 Those are all key to building a successful career in global business.
 At the World Trade Center Institute (WTCI), we help build the next generation of leaders through our Albrecht Fellowship for college students.

-College sophomores, juniors, and seniors are eligible to participate.
+Current undergraduate and graduate students or recent college graduates are encouraged to apply.
 They tour global businesses across Maryland and meet with executives.
 Some of the companies they will visit include McCormick, Under Armour, Stanley Black and Decker, Ciena, T. Rowe Price, Pompeian Olive Oil, and Tessco.
 This gives them an inside look at how different organizations work and the opportunity to make professional connections needed to stand out in the competitive job market.
 The fellowship will also help college students to start building their brand and launch their professional networks.

 Approximately 25 fellows are selected each year.
 Applicants must demonstrate leadership, a trajectory that shows achievement, strong communication and interpersonal skills, and the willingness to make a commitment of their personal time to participate in ALL program sessions.
 The program cost is $495 but scholarships are available and all are encouraged to apply.